geawiz/geoviz/0_getting-started/README.md

 ## Setting up AWS to Serve Spatial Data
 We use [AWS S3](https://aws.amazon.com/de/s3/) cloud storage to store our spatial datasets.
 Follow below steps to create a S3 storage bucket.
 1. Sign up for a free AWS account [here](https://signin.aws.amazon.com/signup?request_type=register).
-2. Go to the S3 service by typing "S3" into the search bar at the top of you AWS console.
+2. Go to the S3 service by typing `S3` into the search bar at the top of you AWS console.
 3. Before creating a new storage bucket, you can select the region in which you want to store your data.
-Use the region dropdown right to the search bar.
+Use the region dropdown to the right of the search bar.
-4.
+4. Click `Create bucket` and provide a name for your bucket.
+We maintained the default settings except removing the tick from `Block all public access` from the `Block Public Access settings for this bucket` section.
+5. Click `Create bucket` at the bottom of the page and acknowledge that you want to grant public access.

-5. Set a bucket policy that allows to read files in your bucket using http get requests.
-Use the edit button of your Bucket policy section inside the Permission tab to add below json.
+6. Set a bucket policy that allows reading files in your bucket by anyone using http get requests.
+Use the edit button of your bucket policy under the Permission tab to add below json.
 ```
 {
     "Version": "2012-10-17",